hkruoft/sysweb-mirror/index.md

 ​

 ## Highlights
 {% capture text %}

-A great way to learn about our work is to see what we've published.
-Browse or search our full list of publications here.

-{%
-  include button.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/servers.jpg"
-  link="team"
-  title="Our Research"
-  text=text
-%}

-{% capture text %}

 Our team is made up of faculty, postdoctoral researchers, graduate students, research assistants and staff.